 - Why are you the best candidate to represent your grad class?

-Candidates will present their response to the staff selection committee on May 16th.
+Candidates will present their response to the staff selection committee on May 17th at 3:10 pm in Room 106.
 The presentation should be approximately three minutes long.

 Three candidates will be chosen by the staff selection committee, and then a vote by grade 12 students will determine the valedictorian.

 **The valedictorian address must be presented in French and English.
-Therefore, if the candidate selected is not competent in French, a second student who is will be chosen to present with him/her.
+Therefore, if the candidate selected is not competent in French, a second student who is will be chosen to present with them.